delingren/walle/firmware.md

 1. If an animation has reached its target value, we remove it from the list.
 1. We also read input from all the sources (remote control and pushbutton) and queue animations as needed.

+### Libraries
+* DYPlayer
+* IRRemote
+* Servo.
+This is part of RP2040 board SDK and it uses PIO instead of PWM.
+There is no need to enlist it as a submodule.

 ## Remote Control